MicrosoftDocs/Viva/Viva/goals/multiple-alignment.md

 ## How Multiple Alignment works?

 If an objective is aligned to multiples above, the progress roll-up will cascade up as normal, you're simply contributing to both objectives at a higher level.
-If you mark the objective as **Behind** or **At-Risk**, both parent objectives would contain the same status.

 ## When to use Multiple Alignment?